WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetSettings.md

 Set to null to not use any converter.

 **Remarks:**
-Setting is only available with target framework 3.5 or higher.
+Setting always defaults to null.
+With target frameworks 3.5 or higher, you can change this setting.

 **Example A:**